 Residential Cross Connection Program

-The City of St. Joseph has started a new “Residential Cross Connection Program” to help eliminate possible contamination of the public water distribution system.
-The program is mandated by State of Michigan Public Act 399, which makes it the City’s responsibility to protect the water system from cross connections through a program of inspections and testing.
+The City of St. Joseph maintains a “Residential Cross Connection Program” to help eliminate possible contamination of the public water distribution system.
+The program is mandated by State of Michigan Public Act 399 (Safe Drinking Water Act), which makes it the City’s responsibility to protect the water system from cross connections through a program of inspections and testing.

 A cross connection is an arrangement of piping that could allow undesirable water, sewage or chemical solutions to enter your drinking water system as a result of back flow.
 There are two required components of the program: Site inspections and testing of backflow prevention assemblies.